smccarthy/crows-nest/README.md

  1. Specifying the values in `./config.json`
  2. Setting the environment variable `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`

-If the rolling restart feature is enabeld, `restartCron` must be a valid cron value.
+If the rolling restart feature is enabled, `restartCron` must be a valid cron value.

 ### Help